Basilica in Qum village: History

-The Gum basilica is one of the earliest explored monuments of the Christian period in the Caucasian Albania.
+The Gum basilica is one of the earliest explored monuments of the Christian period in the Georgian kingdom of Hereti.
 For the first time, the monument was introduced into the scientific use by A.S.Khakhanov, who gave a brief description of it in a report of the expedition to the Caucasus.
 Subsequently, the basilica was thoroughly examined and studied by G.N.Chubinashvili and P.D.Baranovsky, who dated the temple with the 6th century.

-The basilica is identified with the temple built in the village of Gomenk, mentioned in the work of Moses Kalankatuysky the "History of Albania".
+The basilica is identified with the temple built in the village of Gomenk, mentioned in the work of Movses Kaghankatvatsi the History of Albania.
 According to a version, the Caucasian Albania's ruler Vachagan III the Pious ordered to build this monument on the site where the Palestinian Christian missionary Elisha was murdered by fire worshipers.